“WE CAN TALK ABOUT THE I.E. BEING SO GREAT AND SO TERRIBLE AT THE SAME TIME”: PLAYERS OF THE INLAND EMPIRE

-We opened the store in ‘84 . . .
-I’d right after school get out I’d go directly to the store and work from like three o’clock till like seven.
+We opened the store in 84’ . . .
+I’d right after school get out I’d go directly to the store and work from like 3 o’clock till like seven.
 And go home, do homework.
 It was fun.
-You are in high school, so you don’t necessarily tell everyone of your friends in the 80’s.
+You are in High School so you don’t necessarily tell everyone of your friends in the 80’s.
 I mean you are worried about what other people think . . .
-It's high school, and you sure as heck worried about what girls think.
-But, regardless, it would have been like working at a McDonald’s.
-Only difference is McDonald’s is kinda cool because you can come in and get a free burger or something.
+It's High School, and you sure as heck worried about what girls think.